caiogbb/Appsilon_test/README.md

 - The main page does not remain blank for users, it was considered including a description together with an instruction on how the application should be used, and the explanation will be maintained during the use of the app to facilitate learning.

-- Remember the application is deployed in the AWS cloud, that is, it is in production, any change in the `app.R` and `examples.R` and `example-Module.R` codes directly affects the deployment of the Model
+- Remember the application is deployed in the AWS cloud, that is, it is in production, any change in the `app.R` and `examples.R` and `example-Module.R` codes directly affects the deployment of the Model.

+- If you have any questions about the model's infrastructure, please contact me via my personal email: cbalieiro39@gmail.com